M.P.H., Emory University

 B.S., Emory University

-Jimmy Dills is a research associate II at the Georgia Health Policy Center (GHPC).
+Jimmy Dills is a senior research associate at the Georgia Health Policy Center (GHPC).
 He works to improve public health by advancing a Health in All Policies perspective of decision-making.
-His areas of expertise are health impact assessment (HIA) and healthy community design.
+His areas of expertise are systems thinking, health impact assessment (HIA), and healthy community design.

 Dills serves on the steering committees for the Society of Practitioners of Health Impact Assessment and the Georgia Healthy Homes Coalition.
 He is also a frequent guest lecturer on built environment and health topics at Emory’s Rollins School of Public Health and Georgia Tech’s School of City and Regional Planning.